 Moriarty's top mound veteran was Earl Whitehill, a rugged southpaw with a 16-14 mark.
 Other double digit winners, all right-handers, were Harry "Rip" Collins, the tall Texan who had a 13-7 record; Ken Holloway and Sam Gibson, both of whom finished at 11-12; Ownie Carroll, with a 10-6 mark; and "Lil" Stoner, who was 10-13.
 Three others won games for Detroit.
 Haskell Billings, a 19-year-old recruit, had a 5-4 record in nine starts out of ten appearances.
 George Smith went 4-1 in 29 games--all in relief.
 Hankins made one start, which he lost, but he won twice in relief, and he saved two games.

-Don first appeared for Detroit against the Browns on April 23, a bitterly cold Saturday in St. Louis.
+Don first appeared for Detroit against the Browns on April 23, a bitterly cold Saturday in Detroit.
 Nervous in his major league debut, Don, one of six Tigers hurlers, pitched the seventh inning of an error-marred 15-10 loss.
 Sam Gibson worked four innings, leaving on the short end of a 6-2 score.
 Jess Doyle, Rip Collins, Hankins, Ed Wells, and Augie Johns each hurled one inning, to no avail.
-The Tigers lost, 15-10, and Hankins, who allowed two hits and two runs, left with Detroit behind, 14-7.
-In the end, the Tigers finished fourth with an 82-71 record, 27.5 games behind New York.
-Detroit ranked second in the league with a .289 team average, but the club's ERA of 4.12 placed fifth.
+Hankins, who allowed two hits and two runs, left with Detroit behind, 14-7.
+In the end, the Tigers finished fourth with an 82-71 record, 27.5 games behind the mighty Yankees.
+Detroit ranked third in the league with a .289 team average, but the club's ERA of 4.14 placed fifth.

 Two days later in Cleveland, Hankins started against recruit right-hander Willis Hudlin, who went 18-12 in 1927.
 Don lasted 5.2 innings, giving up two runs in the second and two more in the fifth.
 In Cleveland's sixth, George Burns led off with a triple, but Joe Sewell, the shortstop, popped out.
 Catcher Luke Sewell doubled, scoring a run.
 Pat McNulty walked, and both runners advanced on an infield out.
 Hankins induced the pitcher to ground to shortstop, but Jackie Tavener booted an easy chance, Sewell scored, and McNulty raced to third.
 Charlie Jamieson then won the game with a triple, scoring two more runs.
 Ed Wells relieved Hankins and recorded the third out.
 Detroit scored three runs in the top of the seventh, but Hudlin, who scattered 11 safeties, hurled Cleveland to a 9-6 victory.
 Hankins, who allowed eight runs on eight hits and three walks, lost his first decision.
 Worse, he may have lost his only real shot at starting.
 H.G.
 Salsinger, sports editor of the Detroit News, began his game story on May 26 with the line, "Donald Hankins' major league future depends upon whether a fast ball is enough to win games in this base ball age."